Alice Miriam Pinch: Return Home

 Pinch's last performance with the Metropolitan Opera was at Municipal Auditorium (Atlanta) on April 29, 1922, when she performed the part of Siebel in Wagner's Faust..
 Her contract had been renewed for three more years.

 Death

-Alice Miriam Pinch died at The Flower Hospital in New York City on July 22, 1922, after having undergone surgery for an appendicitis the week before.
-Funeral services were held in Glendale, Maryland on the 25th of July.
+Pinch died at The Flower Hospital in New York City on July 22, 1922, after having undergone surgery for appendicitis the week before.
+Funeral services were held in Glendale, Maryland, on July 25.